hhorikawa/bonsaiERP/README.md

  - Master Data
    + ✅ Business Partners
-     - 取引先口座 OK    TODO: edit
+     - 取引先口座 OK
+     - TODO: edit.
+     - TODO: When a user create a business partner, the system must create the first account at the same time. `:new` screen.
    + ✅ Product/Item Master
    + ✅ Units of Measure